409H/2022.409h.github.io-content/src/blog/evodefi-bridge.md

 >
 > 0x395CebfcbB9718aBe1223aa1e435261cAE25c0BB   —— refund when we got scammed by our dumb old employee, he kinda stole 3.2 mln from users, but we already found hime and recovered funds
 >
-> thanks to keep eye on contract, if you find some suspicious activities don’t hesitate to text me:relaxed:
+> thanks to keep eye on contract, if you find some suspicious activities don’t hesitate to text me ☺️

+I have not yet investigated if the "rebalancing" is correct and reflects on chain with keeping bridge funds balanced.

 ![images/evodefi-bridge/a-slow-rug.png](./images/evodefi-bridge/a-slow-rug.png "Is this a slow rug?")